Interfacility & Hospital PartnershipS

 Specialty care transport (SCT) services are designed to provide the highest level of medical care for critically ill or injured patients.
 This category of services may also be referred to as Critical Care Transport (CCT) services in some of our markets.
 Our specialty care teams include registered nurses and paramedics with advanced certifications not only to provide ALS interventions during transport, but also to manage ventilators, surgical airways and administer IV medications.
 Specialty care transport patients most often are being transported from one hospital facility or trauma center to another.

-In some markets, we offer wheelchair transportation services for people with impaired mobility or who are wheelchair-bound.
-Wheelchair services are considered nonmedical transportation and provide a safe and reliable way to accommodate hospital discharges, doctor’s appointments and transportation to and from various health care facilities, among other needs.
+In some markets, we offer wheelchair transportation services for people with with physical and mobility issues or wheelchair users.
+Wheelchair services are considered non-medical transportation and provide a safe, appropriate and reliable way to accommodate hospital discharges, doctor’s appointments and transportation to and from various health care facilities, among other needs.